CONTENTS:

 --Best time to call back, if needed.

-• DCMA Agent: send a DCMA Request to the address or email above, and mark it “To DCMA Agent”.
-You can generate a free DCMA Request at https://app.copyrighted.com/dmca-notice-generator or make your own.
+DMCA Agent: send a DMCA Request to the address or email above, and mark it “To DMCA Agent”.
+You can generate a free DMCA Request at https://app.copyrighted.com/dmca-notice-generator or make your own.

 This Community Network (CN) Policy (the “CN Policy”) governs use of the Brown’s Gas Pro Community Network (the “Network” or “CN”), operated by Brown’s Gas Pro Academy (the “Academy”) in Pinellas County, Florida, USA.

 The Network is an online platform interconnected with the Academy with the purpose of connecting Academy graduates/students with private/corporate clients (“Buyers”), mechanics, and other professionals for mutual benefit.
 Use of the Network constitutes acceptance of this Policy and the Terms and Conditions.
-The “Community Network (CN) Policy” section below provides its additional terms of use.
+The sections 1 to 12 below provide its additional terms of use.

 1. PURPOSE OF THE NETWORK